-Our findings demonstrate that Aquablation of the prostate is a practical and viable option for the treatment of large sized prostate glands (80-150 cc).
-The Canadian subset of patients, within this prospective multicenter Aquablation WATER II trial provides several noteworthy findings.
+Our findings demonstrate that Aquablation of the prostate is a practical and viable option for the treatment of large-sized prostate glands (80-150 cc).
+The Canadian subset of patients within this prospective ,multicentre Aquablation WATER II trial provides several noteworthy findings.
 First, 19 of 19 (100%) cases were successfully completed for prostates >100 cc on average.
-No case was aborted, no case required cautery for hemostasis and no secondary procedures were necessary.
+No case was aborted, no case required cautery for hemostasis, and no secondary procedures were necessary.

-Second, total operative time and total resection time was 33.7 mins and 9 mins respectively on average for men with a mean prostate volume of 106 cc.
-Comparatively, the average time to perform a 100 cc prostate done via open prostatectomy is 95 minutes[26], via HoLEP is 91 minutes[27] and done via PVP is 93 minutes[11].
-It should also be noted that this was the first experience for each institution and each surgeon with the Aquablation system and therefore, the total operative time should get shorter with greater surgical experience and proficiency with technique and instrumentation.
+Second, total operative time and total resection time were 33.7 minutes and nine minutes, respectively, on average for men with a mean prostate volume of 106 cc.
+Comparatively, the average time to perform a 100 cc prostate done via open prostatectomy is 95 minutes, 26 via HoLEP is 91 minutes, 27 and via PVP is 93 minutes.
+11 It should also be noted that this was the first experience for each institution and each surgeon with the Aquablation system and therefore, the total operative time should get shorter with greater surgical experience and proficiency with technique and instrumentation.

-Third, IPSS and Qmax at 1 and 3 months post-operatively improved significanly and incrementaly from pre-operative baseline.
-These clinical improvements (IPSS reduced from 21 to 5 and Qmax increased from 6.6 to 23 ml/s) are comparable to those found with HoLEP (IPSS drop from 20 to 5.3 and Qmax increases from 8.4 to 22.7 ml/s[28]) and PVP (IPSS drop from 23 to 6 and Qmax increases from 6 to 16 ml/s[11]).
+Third, IPSS and Qmax at one and three months postoperatively improved significantly and incrementally from preoperative baseline.
+These clinical improvements (IPSS reduced from 21 to 5 and Qmax increased from 6.6 to 23 ml/s) are comparable to those found with HoLEP (IPSS drop from 20 to 5.3 and Qmax increases from 8.4 to 22.7 ml/s28) and PVP (IPSS drop from 23 to 6 and Qmax increases from 6 to 16 ml/s11).
 Additionally, 2/3 of patients maintained antegrade ejacuation.
-Unless ejaculatory duct sparing is performed the rate of antegrade ejaculation preservation is very low compared to open prostatectomy, HoLEP and PVP.
+Unless ejaculatory duct-sparing is performed, the rate of antegrade ejaculation preservation is very low compared to open prostatectomy, HoLEP, and PVP.

-Fourth, and most importantly complications associated with this procedure were uncommon and low grade.
+Fourth, and most importantly, complications associated with this procedure were uncommon and low-grade.
 Additionally, no patient has required further surgical treatment and no transfusions have been reported.
 In comparison with the larger study population, no patient in this cohort required a blood transfusion.
-This is most likely due to the post operative procedure care, as highligted in the methods section of this manuscript.
-This is particulairly important when comparing Aquablation to simple open prostatectomy for which transfusion rates have been found to be between 7-24% [9, 10].
+This is most likely due to the postoperative procedure care, as highligted in the methods section of this manuscript.
+This is particularly important when comparing Aquablation to OSP, for which transfusion rates have been found to be 7-24%.

-Finally, length of stay following the Aquablation procedure was 1.3±0.8 days which is very comparable to HoLEP (1-1.3 days[15, 29]) and PVP (1-2 days[30]) and much shorter than open simple prostatectomy (3-7 days[9, 31]).
-In addition, at the Montreal site 2 patients were sent home the same day of the procedure with catheter removal 24-48 hrs later.
-Further, experience with the Aquablation system and post-operative optimization should lead to more patients being discharged in a shorter amount of time and it is plausible that this procedure could become an outpatient procedure (day surgery).
+Finally, length of stay following the Aquablation procedure was 1.3±0.8 days, which is very comparable to HoLEP (1-1.3 days^{15,29}) and PVP (1-2 days30) and much shorter than OSP (3-7 days^{9,31}).
+In addition, at the Montreal site, two patients were sent home the same day of the procedure with catheter removal 24-48 hours later.
+Further, experience with the Aquablation system and postoperative optimization should lead to more patients being discharged in a shorter amount of time and it is plausible that this procedure could become an outpatient procedure.

 Despite its merits, this study is not devoid of limitations.
-One of the limitations is that this study was a non-randomized single arm study.
-The impact of the study would have been greater if the study compared Aquablation to HoLEP, PVP or open prostatectomy.
+One of the limitations is that this study was a non-randomized, single-arm study.
+The impact of the study would have been greater if the study compared Aquablation to HoLEP, PVP, or open prostatectomy.
 In addition, the cohort was small and surgeon's experience was limited.
-Finally, and most importantly, the follow-up of this cohort is only 3 months.
-Longer term followup will be necessary to demonstrate the durability of the treatement outcomes.
+Finally, and most importantly, the followup of this cohort is only three months.
+Longer-term followup is necessary to demonstrate the durability of the treatement outcomes.